nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The set of required partitions differs depending on configuration:

 * There must be at least one partition where the code is stored.
-* There must be one partition for storing settings.
+* There must be one partition for storing :ref:`zephyr:settings_api`.
 * The bootloader, if enabled, will add additional partitions to the set.

 Memory layout in DTS